OSINT Legal & Jurisdictional Framework

 The CFAA is the primary US statute governing unauthorized computer access.
 It criminalizes “intentionally access[ing] a computer without authorization or exceed[ing] authorized access.”

 Key ruling — Van Buren v.
-United States (SCOTUS 2021): The Supreme Court narrowed the CFAA’s “exceeds authorized access” prong.
+United States (SCOTUS 2021) [Fact]: The Supreme Court narrowed the CFAA’s “exceeds authorized access” prong.
 The Court held that the phrase means accessing a computer in a part of the system to which the user does not have access permission — not accessing a permitted system for an improper purpose.
 Practical effect: a user with legitimate access to a system who accesses data in areas they are authorized to access does not violate the CFAA, even if their purpose violates Terms of Service.
 This significantly reduced the risk of CFAA liability for ToS-based access.

 Remaining CFAA risks: